stefanos1316/sendMail/README.md

 # Related Work
-[2] discusses methods on how to obtain energy measurements correctly from a machine learning algorithms.
+[2] discusses methods on how to obtain energy measurements correctly from a machine learning algorithm.
-[3] investigates the energy requirements of CNN and compares the energy/accurasy.
+[3] investigates the energy requirements of CNN and compares its energy/accurasy.
 Moreover, it provides a detailed workload characterization to facilitate the design of energy efficient deep learning solutions.
 [4]